vyapp/vy/BOOK.md

 searches inside these ranges.
 The matched patterns will be highlighed.

 First, use range selection or block selection or whatever other kind of selection to select some region.
+Press:

+    <Alt-slash>  I

-Press <Alt-slash> , insert a pattern then:
+nsert a pattern then:

     <Alt-b>